SazzatHj/IELTS-Preparation-Notebook/03-Writing-Module/02-Writing-Task-1-Line-Chart.md

 ---

+## Report Writing Format and Role

+### 1. Introduction (Paraphrase the Question in ONE SENTENCE)
+* **Strategy:** Rewrite the question/title using synonyms.
+Change the sentence structure without changing the core meaning.
+At least 70-75% paraphrase, and it will be 1 sentence.
+* **Key Vocabulary:** *illustrates, depicts, compares, reveals, trends, percentages, proportions.*

+### 2. General Overview (The Most Crucial Paragraph, and It will be Two Sentences)
+* **Strategy:** Summarize the main trends without mentioning specific numbers.
+Look for the highest/lowest points and overall directions (increase, decrease, or fluctuations).
+* **Rule:** No percentages or years in this section—just the big picture!

+> [!TIP]
+> **Overall, it is clear that** এটা দিয়ে সব সময় Overview লিখা শুরু করব।

+---

 ## 📊 The Task Stimulus

 The line graph shows the percentage of tourists to England who visited for different attractions in Brighton.